ebrahimcahlon212-sketch/credit-structuring-lab/README.md

 ## What it does

 - **CLN mode**: a funded note leg with quarterly coupons, recovery after default, and principal back on survival.
-Solves the fair coupon — the coupon that zeroes investor NPV at the stated issue price.
+Solves the fair coupon, the coupon that zeroes investor NPV at the stated issue price.
 - **Repack mode**: note proceeds buy a reference bond; the engine compares expected asset and note cash flows after an annual operating fee and solves the coupon that zeroes the SPV residual.
 - Constant hazard from the market shorthand `spread / LGD`; flat continuously compounded discounting; recovery settles on the next quarterly payment date.
 - Named scenarios plus a two-dimensional spread/recovery grid.